scribe-security/docs/docs/platforms/jenkins-integration.md

 * Docker-in-Docker (DIND) Setup: To issue platforms commands, especially those involving image scanning or evidence collection, your Jenkins pipeline needs to be configured with Docker-in-Docker (DIND).
 This setup allows the platforms CLI to execute Docker commands within the container, which is essential for interacting with Docker images and registries.

+### Signing with x509 Keys

+We recommend storing keys as secret files and mapping them to Valint.

+Related Valint flags:
+* `--key`: Path to the x509 private key.
+* `--cert`: Path to the x509 certificate.
+* `--ca`: Path to the x509 CA chain.

+Platforms will automatically switch to the x509 signing scheme when the following environment variables are set:
+* `VALINT_ATTEST_X509_PRIVATE`: Path to the x509 private key PEM.
+* `VALINT_ATTEST_X509_CERT`: Path to the x509 certificate PEM.
+* `VALINT_ATTEST_X509_CA`: Path to the x509 CA chain PEM.

+> If you're using the Docker CLI, ensure that the temporary filesystem for secret files is correctly mapped, e.g., `-v $WORKSPACE@tmp:$WORKSPACE@tmp:rw,z`.

+### Docker in Docker and Private Registries

+Platforms can scan images from various registries.
+For certain commands, such as platforms bom, the image is pulled and analyzed locally.
+To optimize this process, we recommend using the Docker Daemon.

+Mapping the docker.sock and setting the correct group permissions for the container allows it to access the Docker Daemon.
+Additionally, to customize the Docker configuration location, you can use the DOCKER_CONFIG environment variable.

 ## Setting Secret Flags

 Platforms CLI supports passing secrets as environment variables: